Hey you, get out of my head!

 Your partner’s recent mood swing may have nothing to do with you.

-Your assumption on your annual performance appraisal can be plain wrong.
+Your assumption on your annual performance appraisal can be plain wrong until you talk to your supervisor.

-I’ve learned that jumping to the conclusion always leads to overthinking.
+I’ve learned that jumping to a conclusion always leads to overthinking.

 I now train myself to seek facts with a direct approach and don’t entertain assumptions.